-Here is the API reference for the sarxarray
+Here is the API reference for the sarxarray package.

 SLC stack module